mxkxf/uploadable/README.md

     use UploadableTrait;

-Our model's `$uploadbale` is an array of file input name attributes which you'd like to be automatically handled by the trait.
+Our model's `$uploadables` is an array of file input name attributes which you'd like to be automatically handled by the trait.

 It's as simple as that.
 Standby for more features coming soon!